johnpapa/angular-ngrx-data/docs/limitations.md

 ## An alternative to _ngrx-data_

-[BreezeJS](http://www.getbreezenow.com/breezejs) is a free, open source, full-featured entity management library that overcomes all of the limitations described above.
+[BreezeJS](http://www.getbreezenow.com/breezejs) is a free, open source, full-featured entity management library that overcomes (almost) all of the limitations described above.
 Many Angular (and AngularJS) applications use _Breeze_ today.